ironcev/awesome-roslyn/readme.md

 - [Sharpen](http://sharpen.rocks) - A Visual Studio extension that intelligently introduces new C# language features into your existing code base.
 - [SharpLab](https://sharplab.io/) - .NET code playground.
 Displays intermediate steps and results of code compilation.
 Shows the code as compiler sees it.
 Allows selecting different branches and versions of Roslyn.
 Runs C#, VB.NET, and F# code in the browser.
 - [Testura.Code](https://github.com/Testura/Testura.Code) - A wrapper around the Roslyn API used for generation, saving and compiling C# code.
 Provides methods and helpers to generate classes, methods, statements and expressions.
+- [Uno SourceGenerator](https://github.com/nventive/Uno.SourceGeneration) - Provides a way to generate C# source code based on a project being built, using all of its syntactic and semantic model information.

 ## Open Source Analyzers, Code Fixes, and Refactorings
 Awesome open source analyzers, code fixes, and refactorings.